 Patient circuits might get contaminated by exhaled gases.
-To avoid cross-contamination, always use a properly cleaned or a new patient circuit when the Vivo 1 is to be used by a new patient.
+To avoid cross-contamination, always use a new patient circuit when the Vivo 1 is to be used by a new patient.

 For masks and accessories, always follow the manufacturer's instructions.